-The Company's exemplary safety record continues.
-As of the date of this MD&A, the Company has operated for just short of three years without a Lost Time Accident or Mine Safety and Health Administration ("MSHA") reportable incident.
-During fiscal 2015, the Company, through its wholly owned subsidiary Golden Vertex, was awarded two key safety awards by the MSHA in in the Open Pit Group-Small category and the MetalNonmetal Mill Group-Large.
-Safety continues to remain a top priority going forward for the Company.
+• The Company's exemplary safety record continues and safety remains a top priority for the Company.
+As of the date of this MD&A, the Company has operated for over three years without a Lost Time Accident or Mine Safety and Health Administration ("MSHA") reportable incident.